spex-xray/pyspextools/_sources/ogip.rst.txt

     oregion = ogip.OGIPRegion()

-The oregion instance above will be an extended version of the parent region class of pyspex and will have the same functionality.
+The oregion instance above will be an extended version of the parent region class of pyspextools and will have the same functionality.

 The 'read_region' method can be called to read the OGIP spectra and responses and return a SPEX region object, which can be written to spo and res files.